CIBC-Internal/python/Doc/library/socket.rst

 - The address of an :const:`AF_UNIX` socket bound to a file system node is represented as a string, using the file system encoding and the ``'surrogateescape'`` error handler (see :pep:`383`).
-An address in Linux's abstract namespace is returned as a :class:`bytes` object with an initial null byte; note that sockets in this namespace can communicate with normal file system sockets, so programs intended to run on Linux may need to deal with both types of address.
-A string or :class:`bytes` object can be used for either type of address when passing it as an argument.
+An address in Linux's abstract namespace is returned as a :term:`bytes-like object` with an initial null byte; note that sockets in this namespace can communicate with normal file system sockets, so programs intended to run on Linux may need to deal with both types of address.
+A string or bytes-like object can be used for either type of address when passing it as an argument.

    .. versionchanged:: 3.3
       Previously, :const:`AF_UNIX` socket paths were assumed to use UTF-8 encoding.

+   .. versionchanged:: 3.5
+      Writable :term:`bytes-like object` is now accepted.

+.. _host_port:

 - A pair ``(host, port)`` is used for the :const:`AF_INET` address family, where *host* is a string representing either a hostname in Internet domain